On directional second-order tangent sets of analytic sets and applications in optimization: Abstract

 \section{Abstract}

 In this paper we study directional second-order tangent sets of real and complex analytic sets.
-For an analytic set $X\subseteq\mathbb{K}^n$ and a nonzero tangent direction $u\in T_0X$, we compare the geometric second-order tangent set $T^2_{0,u}X$, defined via second-order expansions of analytic arcs, with the algebraic second-order tangent set $T^{2,a}_{0,u}X$, defined by initial forms of the defining equations.
-We prove the general inclusion $T^2_{0,u}X\subseteq T^{2,a}_{0,u}X$ and construct explicit real and complex analytic examples showing that the inclusion is strict.
+For an analytic set $X\subseteq \mathbb K^n$ and a nonzero tangent direction $u\in T_0X$, we compare the geometric directional second-order tangent set $T^2_{0,u}X$, defined through second-order expansions of analytic curves in $X$, with the algebraic directional second-order tangent set $T^{2,a}_{0,u}X$, defined by the initial forms of the equations of $X$.

+We first prove the general inclusion $T^2_{0,u}X\subseteq T^{2,a}_{0,u}X$ and exhibit explicit real and complex analytic examples showing that this inclusion can be strict.
+These examples show that algebraically admissible second-order coefficients need not be geometrically realizable by analytic curves in $X$.

-We introduce a second-jet formulation along fixed tangent directions and show that $T^2_{0,u}X=T^{2,a}_{0,u}X$ if and only if the natural second-jet map from analytic arcs in $X$ to jets on the tangent cone $C_0X$ is surjective.
-This surjectivity is established for smooth analytic germs, homogeneous analytic cones, hypersurfaces with nondegenerate tangent directions, and nondegenerate analytic complete intersections.
-As an application, we derive second-order necessary and sufficient optimality conditions for $C^2$ optimization problems on analytic sets.
+To address this gap, we reformulate the equality \(T^2_{0,u}X=T^{2,a}_{0,u}X\) as a realizability problem: the two sets coincide whenever every algebraically admissible second-order coefficient is realized by an analytic curve in $X$ with prescribed first two terms.
+We establish this realizability property for several important classes of analytic sets, including smooth analytic germs, homogeneous analytic cones, hypersurfaces with nondegenerate tangent directions, and nondegenerate analytic complete intersections.

+As an application, we derive second-order necessary and sufficient optimality conditions for $C^2$ optimization problems on closed sets.
+In the analytic setting, whenever the above equality holds, the geometric directional second-order tangent sets appearing in these conditions may be replaced by their algebraic counterparts, so that the second-order tests become explicitly computable from the defining equations of the feasible set.